-Socitm focus 2017: workforce diversity; transformation; health & social care integration; secure, open, shared systems
+Socitm focus 2017: workforce diversity, transformation, health and social care integration, secure, open, shared systems

 Socitm, the association of IT and digital professionals working across local public services has announced its policy and research priorities and programmes for 2017.